matthewsullivan-wf/slate/helm/cerebral-docs/README.md

 ## Mounted Files

 Arbitrary files can be mounted into containers.
-This is done by mounting a Kubernetes Secrets as a volume in the container.
+This is done by mounting a Kubernetes [Secret](https://kubernetes.io/docs/concepts/configuration/secret/) resource as a volume in the container.
+Files live under the top level value `files` in `values.yaml`.

-Any files being mounted will need to exist within the `files/` before installing the chart.
+If you are installing the Helm chart locally, files mounted by the Helm chart will need to exist within the `files/` directory before you run the command provided in the readme.

 **Notes:**
 - Only one secret can be mounted to a single directory.
 - Multiple files can be included in a single secret.
 - An individual secret is limited to 1MB in size.
 - Any files that existed within the directory the volume is mounted to will be wiped.
+- File contents should be base64 encoded before passing them into the chart.

 More info: https://kubernetes.io/docs/concepts/configuration/secret/